 Because this was not going to be permanent, I did not want to remove our baseboards.
 Instead, I nailed a 1×3 directly on top of the baseboard (1/2 inch thick) before attaching the sides directly onto the wall.
 Next, I nailed the other 1×3 on top, and then the 2×2 for more support of the top mantelpiece which is also a 1×6.
 You can use nails or screws to attach the top.

 For the interior section of the faux fireplace, I was planning on using sheets of faux brick that would also be painted black.
 But, I remembered I had faux tiled wallpaper from a previous project and I’m so glad I used this instead.
+I just used thumbtacks and tape to attach the wallpaper, since this is not going to be permanent.
 Extra tip: attach the wallpaper to the wall first before nailing boards in place.
 Prime and paint boards before nailing to the wall also.
 If I would have thought about that first, It would have made this project a little bit easier for me!
-So, learn from my mistakes. 🙂
+So, learn from my mistakes.